Star Wars: Force Commander

-Star Wars: Force Commander is a real-time strategy video game released for the Microsoft Windows platform on March 17, 2000.
-It was co-developed by Ronin Entertainment and LucasArts, and published by LucasArts.
-Its plot interweaves between Star Wars: A New Hope and Return of the Jedi, taking place in key battles.
+Star Wars: Force Commander is a 2000 real-time strategy video game co-developed by LucasArts and Ronin Entertainment and published by LucasArts for Microsoft Windows.
+The game's plot interweaves between Star Wars: A New Hope and Return of the Jedi, taking place in key battles.
 Peter McConnell created remixed tracks of John Williams's original score with influences from hard rock and techno music.

-Reception by critics was mixed.
-Critics cited poor controls as a primary issue.
-Reviewers were divided on the quality of the game's visuals, with some calling them dated and others considering them strong.
+The game received mixed reviews; critics cited poor controls as a primary issue and were divided on the quality of the game's visuals, with some calling them dated and others considering them strong.
 Gameplay was generally considered simpler than other real-time strategy games.

 Gameplay

 Star Wars: Force Commander is a real-time strategy video game.
 The player commands forces as though they are the commander rather than an infantry unit.
 The game utilizes a birds-eye view around a 3D map.
 The levels are largely plot-focused, with initial levels playing as the Imperial faction against the Rebellion, whilst as the plot progresses and the character defects to the Rebellion, players then fight against the Imperials.
 Levels are ground assault based, as the game lacks space combat.
 Outsides of the main story-mode Campaign, scenarios can be re-played under the Scenario option, and players can set up their own battles in the Skirmish mode where up to four sides can compete against one another, though they only have the faction choice of Imperials or the Rebellion.

 The game has multiple networked multiplayer options.
-Up to six players can join together, and Local area network (LAN) and TCP/IP connections are supported.
+Up to six players can join, and Local area network (LAN) and TCP/IP connections are supported.
 The game was supported by the defunct Microsoft Gaming Zone.
 LAN gameplay is limited to two players.
 Multiplayer mode has an instant action mode but no campaign mode.
 Players can choose any combination of teams or work together to challenge the computer player.